alexeev-engineer/SQLRMT/README.md

     </br>
 </p>

-> **SQLRMT** is blazing fast software for connecting and managing your SQL databases in Python!
+> **SQLRMT** is blazing fast software for encrypted connecting and managing your SQL databases in Python!

 SQLRMT is asynchronous, uses network traffic protection mechanisms and is extensible.